-In September 2019, the Centers for Medicare & Medicaid Services (CMS) issued a final rule expanding Medicare, Medicaid and Children’s Health Insurance Program (CHIP) enrollment reporting requirements.
+In September 2019, the Centers for Medicare & Medicaid Services (CMS) issued a final rule expanding Medicare, Medicaid, and Children’s Health Insurance Program (CHIP) enrollment reporting requirements.
 This rule also expanded CMS’ ability to strengthen its program integrity efforts through the Medicare enrollment process.

-CMS regulations are intended to address the program integrity and vulnerability issues when it comes to identifying provider and supplier fraud and deception within Medicare, Medicaid and CHIP.
+CMS regulations are intended to address the program integrity and vulnerability issues when it comes to identifying provider and supplier fraud and deception within Medicare, Medicaid, and CHIP.
 The new rule is expected to improve the agency’s ability to stop fraud before it happens by keeping unscrupulous providers out of the federal health insurance programs.
-Such CMS enforcement activities put additional burden on healthcare providers and organizations.
-Now they need to collect additional information to ensure they are not involved in arrangements with individuals or entities presenting risk to federal healthcare program integrity.
+Such CMS enforcement activities put an additional burden on healthcare providers and organizations.
+Now they need to collect additional information to ensure they are not involved in arrangements with individuals or entities presenting a risk to federal healthcare program integrity.

 New CMS Regulations Background